ethanfuerst/mpg-dashboard/README.md

 **TODO:**

-- [ ] Find accurate heat index data for Austin area to compare to my mpg
+- [ ] Find accurate heat index data for Austin area to compare to my mpg data

 	Status: Still looking for heat index data.
 Might have to use temp each day instead, averaged over period between fillups